thomas-lowry/figma-plugin-boilerplate/README.md

 To simplify this, this boilerplate is already setup with a build configuration specifically for writing Figma Plugins.
 You can write HTML in the `src/ui/index.html` file, plain old CSS inside the `src/ui/styles/styles.scss` file, and native Javascript inside the `src/ui/js/scripts.js` file.
 If you want a .png or an .svg in your UI (`index.html`), just place it in the `src/ui/img` directory and reference it as your normally would.
 When ready, executing the build script will automically inline and bundle all of your external scripts and assets into a single minified .html file in the `dist` directory.

-## What is this boilerplate and how will it make my life easier
+## What is this and how will it make my life easier
 This boilerplate is a pre-configured build process (using a toolkit called Gulp) that makes writing your first plugin easier and faster.
 If you have never used a build process, this enables you to approach your plugin in the same way you might approach a basic website, and lets you run a single command to automate a bunch of stuff behind the scenes to translate your plugin into a finished state ready for use in Figma.

 **What is included**